jaylouissaint/KnowledgeTransfer_DE/README.md

 Requires Python 3.13, psycopg, pandas, os.
 Please see YAML file.

 ## Credentials
-Ensure that the correct username and password are set in the `load_data/util_package/credentials.py` file
+Create your own credential file and store in root directory.

 ## Usage
 Run the code below to update tables with data from Collegescorecard "MERGEDYYYY_AA_PP.csv file.